-My name is Amber and I am a freshly qualified Pilates Instructor.
-I have just completed my Pilates Training in London and I am so excited to bring my style of Pilates to Ironstone Wellness Centre!
+My name is Amber and I am a qualified Pilates Instructor.
+I completed my Pilates Training in London and I am so excited to bring my style of Pilates to Ironstone Wellness Centre!

 I am extremely passionate about connecting the mind and body as one and making sure my clients leave with a smile on their face and noticing a difference in how they are feeling.
 I like to challenge the whole body and focus on the Pilates Principles: Concentration, Control, Centering, Precision, Flow and Breath.
 I truly believe the benefits of Pilates can help you in your everyday life.